-Creating a 3D model is probably the starting point for most animation artists and an essential part of 3D animation production pipeline.
-Modeling requires careful observation, manipulation and correction of 3D objects through different attributes of a software.
+Creating a 3D model is probably the starting point for most animation artists and an essential part of the 3D animation production pipeline.
+Modeling requires careful observation, manipulation, and correction of 3D objects through different attributes of the software.
 Mastering this skill needs practice in various subject areas such as anatomy.

 Moreover, working with 3D modeling software can be frustrating at times; because what the user experiences in most of them is not like any prior real-world experience or other common software people use in their everyday lives.

 Now, let’s take a closer look at 3D modeling but before that, take a look at the following video to get see how 3d modeling works in fx and simulation:

 Every 3D object that is displayed in a 3D animation is made up of a 3D mesh that can be created using a wide range of techniques.
 Simply put, the process of creating mesh objects in 3D software is called 3D modeling.
 These objects are created based on previous designs or real-world observations and will be used as the elements of the 3D environment we’re trying to create.

 The 3D modeling process starts with the material prepared in the design component of the animation pipeline; in which the shape of each object is portrayed in detail.
 The design data consists mostly of drawings and sometimes sculptures as well.
 The job of a modeling artist is to recreate the geometry of these objects in a 3D modeling environment.

 In order to be used in a 3D animated video, 3D models need to look pleasing.
 They also have to be functional and properly fit into the pipeline; meaning their creation should be feasible with the resources at hand.

 The animation is all about movements and portraying these movements will require deformities in the objects.
 Contrary to 2D animation, this can be quite challenging in a 3D animation.
 In fact, 3D models must be optimized for a wide range of deformities caused by movement; if not, they would look extremely odd.